1.8K

 Together, we explore how true accountability begins with the leader, not through commands but by asking better questions, building trust, and helping others create their own path to shared goals.
 Drawing from decades of military and organizational experience, he shares practical insights on guiding teams toward ownership, commitment, and high performance, lessons that resonate in every field where leadership and integrity matter most.

-Sunday Sep 21, 2025
+Sep 21, 2025

-Sunday Sep 21, 2025
+Sep 21, 2025

 In this episode, we explore the framework of perceptual positions as a powerful tool for leaders to navigate situations from multiple perspectives.
 By shifting between “my view,” “your view,” and the integrated “our view,” leaders can better understand dynamics, foster collaboration, and resolve challenges with greater clarity.
 To bring this to life, we’re joined by Gina Huston, a seasoned project manager from the City of Toronto, who has led complex initiatives and vendor collaborations across various municipal divisions.
 With expertise in project management, stakeholder relationships, and navigating high-pressure environments, Gina shares how applying perceptual positions can strengthen leadership and teamwork.